 An example is found in the story of Abigail.
 It says: “Now the name of the man was Nabal; and the name of his wife Abigail: and she was a woman of good understanding, and of a beautiful countenance: but the man was churlish and evil in his doings” (1Sa 25:3 )

 Now this woman went against her husband’s decision and behind his back, she interfered with his wishes and she was greatly blessed for what she did.
 We can say with almost certainty that she was not living under her husband’s rule when she acted as she did.

 The same goes today, women themselves are responsible and will be judged by their own actions.

 Is it our work today to teach women to be obedient to their curse or to tell them they are free in Christ?

 The curse in Eden is important when we look into the next stories in the Bible.
-For what if we have given the «curse» in Eden a false interpretation as to a woman's place?
+For what if we have given the «curse» in Eden a false interpretation as to a woman’s place?
 Could we have given it a meaning it has not?
 Could it even have been understood wrongly by several of the patriarchs?
-The only way to find that answer is to see how God Himself approach women and especially what God does when women have been treated wrongly because of the misconception.
-And this will reveal how God views women's place.
-For although men did receive a leading role in the marriage we might have placed things into the role that weren’t meant to be there.
+The only way to find that answer is to see how God Himself approaches women and especially what God does when women have been treated wrongly because of the misconception.
+And this will reveal how God views a women’s place.
+For although men did receive a leading role in the marriage we might have put things into the role that weren’t meant to be there.

-Nowhere in the law does it say that women are prohibited to be a leader, prophet, teacher or any such things.
+Nowhere in the law does it say that women are prohibited to be a leader, prophet, teacher, or any such things.
 This is very important.
-For if God has not given a law against women holding these positions it means that women holding these position cannot be committing a sin.
+For if God has not given a law against women holding these positions it means that women holding these positions cannot be committing a sin.
 “Whosoever committeth sin transgresseth also the law: for sin is the transgression of the law.”
 (1Jn_3:4 )